Full-Duplex Multiuser MISO Under Coarse Quantization: Per-Antenna SQNR Analysis and Beamforming Design: Proposed FD Joint Beamforming Algorithm

-Let us consider the sub-problem associated with the precoder ${\bf W}$ optimization for a fixed combiner ${\bf F}$ from the problem in \eqref{eq:objective}.
-Notwithstanding the fixed combiner, \eqref{eq:objective} is still non-convex and thus, it is infeasible to find a global optimal solution.
-Accordingly, we convert the problem in \eqref{eq:objective} into a more tractable form and derive a first-order optimality condition to identify local optimal solutions.
+Now, we first consider the precoder optimization subproblem of \eqref{eq:objective} with a fixed combiner.
+Even with a fixed combiner, the problem in \eqref{eq:objective} remains non-convex, making it infeasible to find a global optimal solution.
+Therefore, we convert the problem into a tractable form and derive a first-order optimality condition to identify local optimal solutions.